Lorazepam 0.5 mg: How long does it last?

 - if pregnant, planning to become pregnant, or breastfeeding

-After you finish your prescribed medication, the doctor will decide if you require further treatment.
-The dosage is reduced gradually before stopping the drug.
-This allows the body to use to being without the tablets and lessens the risk of unpleasant effects when you stop taking them.
+After you finish your prescribed medication, the doctor will decide if you require further treatment of the prescription drug.
+The Lorazepam dose is reduced gradually before stopping the drug.
+This allows the body to get used to being without the tablets and avoid withdrawal symptoms when you stop taking them.
 The doctor will guide you on how to do this.

-On stopping Lorazepam, you might experience symptoms like anxiety, headaches, muscle pain, tension, depression, restlessness, sweating, confusion or irritability.
+On stopping lorazepam oral tablets, you might experience symptoms like anxiety, headaches, muscle pain, muscle weakness, mental confusion, tension, depression, restlessness, sweating, confusion or irritability.
 Your original sleeplessness may also return.
 Ask your doctor for advice if you suffer from any of these symptoms.

 Do not stop taking your tablets suddenly.
-This will lead to more severe symptoms like feeling unreal, loss of the sense of reality, or unable to feel emotion.
+This will lead to more severe symptoms like feeling unreal, loss of the sense of reality, severe allergic reaction or inability to feel emotion.